OluwadareLab/HiCForecast/README.md

 To train the HiCForecast model follow these steps
 1. If you have not done so yet, enter the HiCForecast Docker container by running the command `docker exec -it hicforecast bash`.
 2. `cd` into the HiCForecast/scripts folder.
 3. Edit the **train.sh** bash script file to include the required arguments.
 Include a space followed by a backslash to indicate a new line at the end of each argument (e.g. `--epoch 100 \`).
+An example, of the train.sh bash script is included in the scripts folder of the repository.
     * `--master_port=4321 ./train_1d.py \`: Leave the first argument unchanged.
     * `--epoch`: The number of epochs to train the model for.
     * `--max_HiC`: The normalization constant.
 The data is cut off at this maximum value and divided by it to normalize into the range [0, 1].
+HiCForecast default is 300.
     * `--patch_size`: The size of the patches to be used by the model.
+HiCForecast default is 64.
     * `--num_gpu`: The number of GPU's the training will utilize.
     * `--device_id`: The device id of the GPU to be used.
     * `--num_workers`: The numbe of workers to use in the dataloader.
     * `--batch_size`: The batch size.
+HiCForecast default is 8.
     * `--lr_scale`: The learning rate scale, which multiplies the learning rate by this value.
+HiCForecast default is 1.0.
     * `--block_num`: The block number is the number of MVFB blocks the architecrue will include.
+HiCForecast default is 9.
     * `--train_dataset hic \`: Leave this argument unchanged.
     * `--val_datasets hic \`: Leave this argument unchanged.
     * `--data_val_path`: The path to the validation data.
     * `--data_train_path`: The path to the training dataset.
     * `--resume_epoch`: The epoch from which to resume training the model.
     * `--early_stoppage_epochs`: The number of epochs to wait before validation imporvement happens to terminate training with early stoppage.
+HiCForecast default is 5.
     * `--early_stoppage_start`: Epoch from which to start applying early stoppage.
+HiCForecast default is 400 (effectively early stoppage was not used).
     * `--loss`: The loss function used in training.
 Choices include: `single_channel_L1_no_vgg`, `single_channel_default_VGG`, `single_channel_MSE_no_vgg`, `single_channel_MSE_VGG`, and `single_channel_L1_VGG`.
+HiCForecast default is `single_channel_L1_no_vgg`.
     * `--cut_off`: Indicates the presence of data normalization by cuting off all values obove max_HiC and then normalizing into the range [0, 1].
 Switch the argument to `--no_cut_off` to turn off the this normalization feature.
+HiCForecast default includes the `--cut_off` argument.
     * `--dynamics`: Indicates the presence of the routing module and dynamic aspect of the architecture.
 Switch the argument to `--no_dynamics` to turn off the routing module and dynamic aspect of the architecture.
+HiCForecast default includes the `--dynamics` argument.
     * `--max_cut_off`: Indicates that data normalization will happen by dividing by the maximum of the input data instead of by HiC_max.
 Switch this argument to `--no_max_cut_off` to turn off this feature.
+HiCForecast default includes the `--no_max_cut_off` argument.
     * `--batch_max`: Normalization happens by dividing by the batch maximum.
 To turn off replace the argument with `--no_batch_max`.
+HiCForecast includes the `--no_batch_max` argument.
     * `--code_test`: Indicates that the training process will run in test mode, cycling through only a few batches during each epoch, to quickly test the entire training pipeline.
 In test mode the model will save the logs in a separate test log folder.
 To turn off test mode and enable the regular training process, replace this argument with `--no_code_test`.
-   An example, of the train.sh bash script is included in the scripts folder of the repository:
 4. Run the bash script with the command `sh train.sh` to initiate training.

 ## Inference